 A couple of years after the return of those 1,900 pages from Marvel, Jack Kirby was interviewed by Gary Groth for The Comics Journal.
 Kirby’s wife, Roz, was also quoted many times in this interview.
 It was widely rumored after the interview was given that several close friends and allies of Kirby asked Groth not to print it—and if you take the time to read through the whole thing (which you can do here), you should readily understand why.

 By this point, Kirby was in his seventies and it is clear that his mental acuity was far from its sharpest.
 He’s all over the place, stating numerous and easily disproved falsehoods, as well as contradicting himself many times throughout.
 For example, when discussing Sky Masters, Kirby first states (rather emphatically) that Wally Wood had nothing to do with the project, then corrects himself (with help from Roz) several lines later.
 When discussing the Fantastic Four, he says that they were created from an atomic explosion, which is, of course, untrue.
-He says when he first met Stan at Timely circa 1940 that Stan was thirteen years old, which is also untrue (Lee was a teenager, not a child).
+He says when he first met Stan at Timely circa 1940 that Stan was thirteen years old, which is also untrue (Lee was a teenager, yes, but not a child).
 When discussing his war service, Kirby is similarly all over the place—at one point he talks about convalescing in France, then says it was Britain, almost in the same breath.

 But the worst of it was in the way he trashed pretty much everyone he ever worked with—Stan Lee especially, but really every writer ever credited as such in every story Kirby ever did.
 What follows could be considered the lowlights of the interview: